An axiomatization of six-functor formalisms: Preliminaries

-Utilizing the idea of \cite[Remark 1.4.5(5)]{liu_zheng_gluing}, we want to make this passing to adjoints {functorial}; in other words, we construct an equivalence of categories between the $\infty$-category of functors that satisfy the conditions of Partial Adjoint, and the $\infty$-category of functors that are the result of applying Partial Adjoint. \begin{defn} Let $R$ be an $I$-simplicial set and $J\subseteq I$ a subset.
-Let be the subset spanned by functors $f:\delta^*R \to \cat$ such that \begin{itemize} \item for every $i$-simple edge in $\delta_I^*R $ is sent to a left adjoint functor in $\cat$ \item every square in $\delta_I^*R $ whose vertical edges are $j$-simple for some $j\in J$, and whose horizontal edges are $i$-simple for some $i\notin J$, is sent to a vertically right-adjointable square in $\cat$, \end{itemize} and by natural transformations $\alpha:f\to g$ such that for $j\in J$, and any $j$-simple edge $e$ between vertices $x$ and $y$, the square
+Utilizing the idea of \cite[Remark 2.2.5(5)]{liu_zheng_six_ops}, we want to make this passing to adjoints {functorial}; in other words, we construct an equivalence of categories between the $\infty$-category of functors that satisfy the conditions of Partial Adjoint, and the $\infty$-category of functors that are the result of applying Partial Adjoint. \begin{defn} Let $R$ be an $I$-simplicial set and $J\subseteq I$ a subset.
+Let be the subcategory spanned by functors $f:\delta_I^*R \to \cat$ such that \begin{itemize} \item every $i$-simple edge in $\delta_I^*R $ is sent to a left adjoint functor in $\cat$ \item every square in $\delta_I^*R $ whose vertical edges are $j$-simple for some $j\in J$, and whose horizontal edges are $i$-simple for some $i\notin J$, is sent to a vertically right-adjoinable square in $\cat$, \end{itemize} and by natural transformations $\alpha:f\to g$ such that for $j\in J$, and any $j$-simple edge $e$ between vertices $x$ and $y$, the square

-is vertically right-adjointable.
-Let is defined analogously, with left adjoint replaced by right adjoint, and right-adjointable replaced by left-adjointable. \end{defn} For the notation $\op^I_J$ in the following proposition, see \cite[Section 1.3]{liu_zheng_six_ops}.
+is vertically right-adjoinable.
+Let is defined analogously, with left adjoint replaced by right adjoint, and right-adjoinable replaced by left-adjoinable. \end{defn} For the notation $\op^I_J$ in the following proposition, see \cite[Section 1.3]{liu_zheng_six_ops}.
 In the case that $R=\C(I_1,\dots, I_k)$ as before, $\op^I_J R$ is the $k$-simplicial set $\C(I_1,\dots, I_j^\op, \dots I_k)$ as before: the cartesian multisimplicial nerve of $\C$ and the classes of morphisms $I_i$ for $i\notin J$, and $I_j^\op$ for $j\in J$.

 \begin{lem}[Functorial Partial Adjoint] For $R$ an $I$-simplicial set and $J\subseteq I$, there is an equivalence of categories